pudly/schmopera-hugo/content/articles/la-favorite.md

 </figure>

 Federico de Michelis as Balthasar was also a study in the contrasts his role posed: benevolent cleric to some, threatening messenger to others.
 Again, this is a role that requires a delicate balancing act between several different elements, and de Michelis's ability to have his vocalism and stage presence complement each other is to be commended.

+> How ubiquitous this opera must have been for a composer to consider it common knowledge nearly thirty years after its premiere!

 This is certainly not the one-sided image of the clergy that we get from the likes of Fra Melitone or any number of Spanish and Portuguese inquisitors (such as Donizetti would explore in the even more grandiose and nonsensical Dom Sébastien).
 Particularly intriguing was his Act IV chant-like prayer which featured him singing in unison with English horn and low strings, if my perception was correct.
 I definitely sensed him and King Alphonse having at least one moment of common understanding when attending the funeral of the King’s deceased wife, a very touching moment in the big picture, given how the vain pursuit of worldly pleasures is a key theme in this opera in any case.